 Our success depends in large part on our ability to develop or license and protect proprietary products and technologies.
 However, patents may not be granted on any of our pending or future patent applications.
 Also, the scope of any of our issued patents may not be sufficiently broad to offer meaningful protection.
 In addition, our issued patents or patents licensed to us could be successfully challenged, invalidated or circumvented so that our patent rights would not create an effective competitive barrier.
-Furthermore, we rely on exclusive, world wide licenses relating to the production of human cells granted to us by the University of Michigan for certain of our patent rights.
-If we breach such agreements or otherwise fail to comply with such agreements, or if such agreements expire or are otherwise terminated, we may lose our rights under the patents held by the University of Michigan.
+Furthermore, we rely on three exclusive, world wide licenses relating to the production of human cells granted to us by the University of Michigan for certain of our patent rights.
+If we materially breach such agreements or otherwise fail to materially comply with such agreements, or if such agreements expire or are otherwise terminated by us, we may lose our rights under the patents held by the University of Michigan.
 At the latest, these licenses will terminate when the patent underlying the license expires.
+The first of these underlying patents will expire on March 21, 2012.
 We also rely on trade secrets and unpatentable know-how that we seek to protect, in part, by confidentiality agreements with our employees, consultants, suppliers and licensees.
 These agreements may be breached, and we might not have adequate remedies for any breach.
 If this were to occur, our business and competitive position would suffer.